indygreg/PyOxidizer/docs/config_api.rst

 ``windows_embeddable``
    A Windows-only distribution format defined by a zip file.
-These distributions are produced by the official Python project.
+These distributions are produced by the official Python project. **Support for this distribution flavor is experimental, doesn't fully work, and may be removed in a future release because it may not be viable.**

 The ``pyoxidizer`` binary has a set of known distributions built-in which are automatically available and used by this function.
 Typically you don't